wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-how-to-troubleshoot.md

 #### Measurement

-Monitor the System Wide CPU usage  through the Azure Portal or  through the associated performance counter.
+Monitor the System Wide CPU usage through the Azure Portal  Preview  or through the associated performance counter.
 Be careful not to monitor *process* CPU because a single process can have low CPU usage at the same time that overall system CPU can be high.
 Watch for spikes in CPU usage that correspond with timeouts.

 #### Resolution

 [Scale](/documentation/articles/cache-how-to-scale/) to a larger cache tier with more CPU capacity or investigate what is causing CPU spikes.

+
 ### Server Side Bandwidth Exceeded
+
+
+### <a name="server-side-bandwidth-exceeded"></a>Server Side Bandwidth Exceeded
+

 #### Problem